davekacz/DVA_Final_Project/README.md

 **TaxiZone_Name_Borough.csv** - Contains each zones id, name, and the borough they're located in for the hover data in our visualization.

+**taxi_zones.csv** - GeoJSON data and neighborhood data.
+Used in testing python files.

 ## INSTALLATION

 If you would like to skip the installation, we've hosted the project in two places.
 Simply head to: https://dva-warriors.azurewebsites.net/